poiyomi/PoiyomiDocs/docs/shading/matcap.md

 - `Type`: **Float**, Range: `0.0 - 10.0`

 How much to scale the normal map.
-This option is visible in the normal map dropdown.
+This option is visible in the Normal Map dropdown.

 ## Hue Shift